Kim Philby: Defection to Russia

-On the evening of 23 January 1963, Philby vanished from Beirut, failing to meet his wife for a dinner party at the home of Glencairn Balfour Paul, First Secretary at the British Embassy.
-The Dolmatova, a Soviet freighter bound for Odessa, had left Beirut that morning so abruptly that cargo was left scattered over the docks; Philby claimed that he left Beirut on board this ship.
-However, others maintain that he escaped through Syria, overland to Soviet Armenia and thence to Russia.
+On the evening of 23 January 1963, Philby vanished from Beirut, failing to meet his wife for a dinner party at the home of Glencairn Balfour Paul, First Secretary at the British Embassy: Paul and his wife Marnie had a close friendship with the Philbys.
+The Dolmatova, a Soviet freighter bound for Odessa, had left Beirut that morning so abruptly that cargo was left scattered over the docks; Philby claimed that he left Beirut on board this ship, a claim backed by Balfour Paul.
+The defection of Philby, given their close friendship, was to cause Balfour Paul - as a prominent diplomat - considerable discomfort, not least when Philby published a list of 'British spies in the Middle East' in Pravda with Balfour Paul's name at the top.
+Balfour Paul considered this a joke on Philby's part, and 'a singularly bad one'.
+Balfour Paul himself noted that Philby had likely been apprised of British suspicions of his role as a double agent by 'Fourth Man' Anthony Blunt, who had travelled to Beirut in December 1962 ostensibly in search of a rare frog orchid.

+Balfour Paul was to remember Philby as, '...an unforgiveable traitor to his country, responsible among much else for the assassination by his Soviet associates of many brave men.
+All that I can say is that in the half of him I knew (the most deceitful half, of course) he was a most enjoyable friend.'
+Balfour Paul also noted that he had never once seen Philby drunk, despite his reputation during his time in Lebanon as being a frequent and hard drinker.
+That view of Philby was not shared by Balfour Paul's contemporary, Alan Munro who recalled Philby and Eleanor kept '...a hospitable establishment in the Rue Kantara and are rarely to be found sober.'

 It was not until 1 July 1963 that Philby's flight to Moscow was officially confirmed.
-On 30 July, Soviet officials announced that they had granted him political asylum in the USSR, along with Soviet citizenship.
+On 30 July, Soviet officials announced that they had granted him political asylum in the Soviet Union, along with Soviet citizenship.
 When the news broke, MI6 came under criticism for failing to anticipate and block Philby's defection, though Elliott was to claim he could not have prevented Philby's flight.
 Journalist Ben Macintyre, author of several works on espionage, speculated that MI6 might have left open the opportunity for Philby to flee to Moscow to avoid an embarrassing public trial.
 Philby himself thought this might have been the case.